thosgood/this-weeks-finds/markdown/151-200/week151.md

 In short: if we have a space X with a principal G-bundle P over it, and P is contractible, X must be BG. \[2\]

-Now let\'s use this fact to show that CP^∞^ is K(Z,2).
+Now let's use this fact to show that CP^\infty^ is K(Z,2).
 Remember that by our recursive definition,

 K(Z,2) = B(K(Z,1)) = B(U(1))

-so to show that CP^∞^ is K(Z,2), we just need to find a principal U(1)-bundle over it with a contractible total space.
+so to show that CP^\infty^ is K(Z,2), we just need to find a principal U(1)-bundle over it with a contractible total space.

-In \"[week149](week149.html)\" we discussed a complex line bundle over CP^∞^ called the \"universal complex line bundle\".
+In ["Week 149"](#week149) we discussed a complex line bundle over CP^\infty^ called the "universal complex line bundle".
 If you take the space of unit vectors in a complex line bundle you get a principal U(1)-bundle.
-So let\'s do this to the universal complex line bundle.
+So let's do this to the universal complex line bundle.
 What do we get?
 We get a principal U(1)-bundle like this:

-S^∞^ → CP^∞^
+S^\infty^ \to CP^\infty^

-Being a mathematical physicist, I\'m using S^∞^ here to stand for the unit sphere in some countable-dimensional Hilbert space, and the map sends each unit vector to the corresponding pure state, or unit vector mod phase.
-Since there\'s a circle of unit vectors for each pure state, this is indeed a principal U(1)-bundle.
+Being a mathematical physicist, I'm using S^\infty^ here to stand for the unit sphere in some countable-dimensional Hilbert space, and the map sends each unit vector to the corresponding pure state, or unit vector mod phase.
+Since there's a circle of unit vectors for each pure state, this is indeed a principal U(1)-bundle.
 But now for the cool part: the unit sphere in an infinite-dimensional Hilbert space is contractible!
-So we\'ve got a principal U(1)-bundle with a contractible total space sitting over CP^∞^, proving that CP^∞^ is K(Z,2).
+So we've got a principal U(1)-bundle with a contractible total space sitting over CP^\infty^, proving that CP^\infty^ is K(Z,2).
 Even better, the bundle

-S^∞^ → CP^∞^
+S^\infty^ \to CP^\infty^

 is the universal principal U(1)-bundle.

-I can\'t resist explaining why the unit sphere in an infinite-dimensional Hilbert space is contractible.
+I can't resist explaining why the unit sphere in an infinite-dimensional Hilbert space is contractible.
 It seems very odd that a sphere could be contractible, but this is one of those funny things about infinite dimensions.
-Take our Hilbert space to be L^2^\[0,1\] and consider any function f in the unit sphere of this Hilbert space:
+Take our Hilbert space to be L^2\[0,1\] and consider any function f in the unit sphere of this Hilbert space:

-∫ \|f(x)\|^2^ dx = 1
+∫ |f(x)|^2 dx = 1

-For t between 0 and 1, let f~t~(x) be a function that equals 1 for x \< t, and a sped-up version of f for x greater than or equal to t.
-If you do this right f~t~ will still lie in the unit sphere, and you\'ll have a way of contracting the whole unit sphere down to a single point, namely the constant function 1.
+For t between 0 and 1, let f~t~(x) be a function that equals 1 for x < t, and a sped-up version of f for x greater than or equal to t.
+If you do this right f~t~ will still lie in the unit sphere, and you'll have a way of contracting the whole unit sphere down to a single point, namely the constant function 1.

 Cute, huh?

-Next question: how does CP^∞^ become an abelian topological group?
+Next question: how does CP^\infty^ become an abelian topological group?
-There\'s a very pretty answer.
+There's a very pretty answer.
 Consider the space of rational functions of a single complex variable.
-This is a infinite-dimensional complex vector space, and there\'s a natural way to give it the topology of C^∞^.
-This gives us a nice way to think of CP^∞^: it\'s just the *nonzero* rational functions modulo multiplication by constants.
+This is a infinite-dimensional complex vector space, and there's a natural way to give it the topology of C^\infty^.
+This gives us a nice way to think of CP^\infty^: it's just the *nonzero* rational functions modulo multiplication by constants.

 But nonzero rational functions form an abelian group under multiplication!
 And this is still true when we mod out by constant factors!
-So CP^∞^ becomes an abelian group - and in fact an abelian topological group.
+So CP^\infty^ becomes an abelian group - and in fact an abelian topological group.

-We can visualize CP^∞^ quite easily this way.
+We can visualize CP^\infty^ quite easily this way.
 A rational function of a single complex variable has a bunch of zeros and poles - think of them as points on the Riemann sphere.
 We should really stick an integer at each of these points: a positive integer at each zero, and a negative integer at each pole, to tell us the order of that zero or pole.
 This gives enough information to completely specify the rational function up to a constant factor.
-So a point in CP^∞^ is the same as a finite set of points on the sphere labelled by integers - which must add up to zero.
+So a point in CP^\infty^ is the same as a finite set of points on the sphere labelled by integers - which must add up to zero.

-Of course, we have to get the right topology on CP^∞^.
-As we move our point in CP^∞^ around in a continuous way, the corresponding points on the sphere all move around continuously, like a swarm of flies\... but when points collide, their numbers add!
+Of course, we have to get the right topology on CP^\infty^.
+As we move our point in CP^\infty^ around in a continuous way, the corresponding points on the sphere all move around continuously, like a swarm of flies... but when points collide, their numbers add!
 For example, when a point labelled by the number 7 collides with a point labelled by the number -3, it turns into a point labelled by the number 7 - 3 = 4.

-In the lingo of physics, we\'ve got a picture of points in CP^∞^ as
-\"collections of particles and antiparticles on the sphere\".
-The integer at any point on the sphere tells us the number of particles sitting there - but if it\'s negative, it means we\'ve got *antiparticles* there.
-Particle-antiparticle pairs can be created out of nothing, and they annihilate when they collide\... it\'s very nice!
+In the lingo of physics, we've got a picture of points in CP^\infty^ as "collections of particles and antiparticles on the sphere".
+The integer at any point on the sphere tells us the number of particles sitting there - but if it's negative, it means we've got *antiparticles* there.
+Particle-antiparticle pairs can be created out of nothing, and they annihilate when they collide... it's very nice!

-By the way, there\'s something called the Thom-Dold theorem that lets us generalize the heck out of this.
+By the way, there's something called the Thom-Dold theorem that lets us generalize the heck out of this.
 We just showed that if you take the 2-sphere and consider the space of particle-antiparticle swarms in it, you get K(Z,2).
-But suppose instead we started with the n-sphere and considered the space of particle-antiparticle swarms in *that*.
-Then we\'d get K(Z,n)!
+But suppose instead we started with the $n$-sphere and considered the space of particle-antiparticle swarms in *that*.
+Then we'd get K(Z,n)!

-More generally, suppose we didn\'t use integers to say how many particles were at each point in the n-sphere - suppose we used elements of some abelian group A. Then we\'d get K(A,n)!
+More generally, suppose we didn't use integers to say how many particles were at each point in the $n$-sphere - suppose we used elements of some abelian group A. Then we'd get K(A,n)!

 For more tricks like this, try this paper:

 3\) Dusa McDuff, Configuration spaces of positive and negative particles, Topology 14 (1975), 91-107.

-Now let me mention a different picture of K(Z,2), that\'s also nice, and also related to quantum theory.
+Now let me mention a different picture of K(Z,2), that's also nice, and also related to quantum theory.
 Take any countable-dimensional Hilbert space H and let U(H) be the group of unitary operators on H. Just like the unit sphere in this Hilbert space is contractible, it turns out that U(H) is contractible if we give it the norm topology or the strong topology.

-Anyway, now let PU(H) be the \"projective unitary group\" of H, meaning the group of unitary operators modulo phase.
-There\'s an obvious map
+Anyway, now let PU(H) be the "projective unitary group" of H, meaning the group of unitary operators modulo phase.
+There's an obvious map

-U(H) → PU(H)
+U(H) \to PU(H)

-sending a circle\'s worth of points to each point in PU(H).
-It\'s easy to check that this is a principal U(1)-bundle.
+sending a circle's worth of points to each point in PU(H).
+It's easy to check that this is a principal U(1)-bundle.
 Since the total space U(H) is contractible, it follows that PU(H) is K(Z,2)!

 This give a *nonabelian* group structure on K(Z,2), which may seem kind of weird, given that we just made it into an *abelian* group a minute ago.
-But I guess this other product is \"abelian up to homotopy\" in a very strong sense, so it\'s just as good as abelian for the purposes of homotopy theory.
+But I guess this other product is "abelian up to homotopy" in a very strong sense, so it's just as good as abelian for the purposes of homotopy theory.

 Anyway, some people in Australia have figured out an extra trick you can